-From the beautiful Venice on the lake to the historical center of Florence, from the picturesque islands of Cinque Terre to the holy Vatican city, most of the best sights in Italy can be experienced with a 2 week italy itinerary.
+From the beautiful Venice on the lake to the historical center of Florence, from the picturesque islands of Cinque Terre to the holy Vatican city, most of the best sights in Italy can be experienced with in 2 weeks.
 Between stops at notable monuments, we still found time to wander each city endlessly.

 A Brief Overview of this Italy Itinerary 14 Days

 Highlights of spending 2 days and 1 night in Venice:

 Doge’s Palace and Saint Mark’s Basilica in the evening to catch the sunset